 As stated above, if you were simply on the person’s property and are issued a citation, you will likely pay a fine of $100 or less.
 In some cases it may be more.

-If you are charged with any criminal version of trespass, however, it could be a misdemeanor or a felony—both with more serious consequences:
+If you are charged with any criminal version of trespass, however, the L.A.
+County court could charge you with a misdemeanor or a felony—both with more serious consequences:

-The penalty is up to 6 months in jail and up to $1,000 in fines.
+- The penalty is up to six months in jail and up to $1,000 in fines.

-The felony penalties are either 16 months, 2 years or 3 years in jail, and convicted felon status.
+- The felony penalties are either 16 months, two years, or three years in jail, and convicted felon status.

 There are many ways to defend against a trespass charge.
 The right defense to use depends on the situation.
 Here are some of the most effective for different types of cases:

 These are just a few of the ways you can potentially win your case.
 But building a strong defense depends on understanding the legal system.
-You should talk to a lawyer as soon as possible.
+You should talk to an L.A. trespassing lawyer as soon as possible.

-Talk to a Los Angeles Trespassing Lawyer for Free
+Talk to a Los Angeles Trespassing Attorney for Free